MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 Dynamics 365 Commerce and Supply Chain Management include robust product attribute capabilities.
 You can [define attributes](/dynamics365/commerce/attribute-attributegroups-lifecycle) for specific products, groups of products, or variants of products.

+### Audit trail

+An audit trail is a chronological record of all transactions and activities in a business solution.
+It provides a complete history of changes and actions, which provides transparency and accountability to all entries that are recorded in the general ledger.

+### Audit management

+Audit management involves the planning, execution, and tracking of audit activities within an organization, including internal and external audits.
+Business applications often have modules for audit management to streamline the audit process.

 ## B

 ### Baseline